 “It seems to me that the U.S. administration is doing everything to prevent us from renouncing U.S. citizenship,” she said.

 She is not alone.
 U.S. government data suggest that a record number of Americans are seeking to give up citizenship this year.
-But disruptions to consular services around the world have made it nearly impossible for some Americans to stop being American.
+However, disruptions to consular services around the world have made it nearly impossible for some Americans to stop being American.

 A large group of U.S. citizens abroad said corona-related restrictions had delayed their plans to renounce U.S. citizenship.
-The potential consequences: closed bank accounts, canceled loans and disrupted lives.
+The potential consequences: are closed bank accounts, canceled loans, and disrupted lives.

-A State Department spokesperson, said that cutbacks to consular services, which began in March, were meant “to protect our customers, our workforce and public health worldwide,” and that the department had begun a “phased resumption of routine consular services.”
+A State Department spokesperson said that cutbacks to consular services, which began in March, were meant “to protect our customers, our workforce and public health worldwide,” and that the department had begun a “phased resumption of routine consular services.”

 But for many people struggling in financial limbo, that may be too little, too late.